thomasclarke1969/documentation/guide/ios/querying.md

 ##Constructing A Query

 An instance of an `LYRQuery` object is initialized with a `Class` object representing the class upon which the query will be performed.
 Querying is available on classes that conform to the `LYRQueryable` protocol.
-Currently, `LYRConversation` and `LYRMessage` are the only classes which conform the protocol.
+Currently, `LYRConversation` and `LYRMessage` are the only classes which conform to the protocol.

 ```
 LYRQuery *query = [LYRQuery queryWithClass:[LYRMessage class]];